moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 host of the `2017 International Cycling Safety Conference`_, an annual specialized conference that brings together cross disciplinary researchers from engineering, urban planning, policy, and transportation studies to discuss bicycling safety.
-Davis, CA and we were chosen by the steering committee to host the first offering outside of Europe.
+Davis, CA was chosen by the steering committee to host the first offering outside of Europe.
 With Deb Niemeier (Civil and Environmental Engineering), Mont Hubbard (Mech. and Aero.
 Engineering), and Susan Handy (Environmental Science and Policy) as co-organizers we brought over 170 international visitors in for the conference.
 We partnered with the UCD National Center for Sustainable Transportation, the City of Davis, multiple bicycle companies, and local advocacy groups.
 This resulted in over 90 peer reviewed short papers, 60 presentations, 30 posters, and 2 workshops and the